model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

    `ensures` puts a bound on the output, relative to the `dividend` input.

-   Conditions in contracts are plain Rust expressions which can reference the function arguments and, in case of `ensures`, the `result`[^result-naming] result of the function.
+   Conditions in contracts are plain Rust expressions which can reference the function arguments and, in case of `ensures`, the result of the function as a special `result`[^result-naming] varaible.
 Syntactically Kani supports any Rust expression, including function calls, defining types etc, however they must be side-effect free[^side-effects].
-Multiple `requires` and `ensrues` clauses are allowed on the same function, they are implicitly logically conjoined.
+Multiple `requires` and `ensures` clauses are allowed on the same function, they are implicitly logically conjoined.

    [^result-naming]: See [open questions](#open-questions) for a discussion
        about naming of the result variable.